laravel/docs/pennant.md

 To make bulk updates you may use the `activateForEveryone` and `deactivateForEveryone` methods.

-Say you are now confident in the `'new-api'` features stability and the best `'purchase-button'` color to be using, you can update the stored value for all users:
+Say you are now confident in the `'new-api'` feature's stability and have landed on the best `'purchase-button'` color to be using, you can update the stored value for all users accordingly.

     Feature::activateForEveryone('new-api');

     Feature::activateForEveryone('purchase-button', 'seafoam-green');

-Alternatively, if you are having issues with a feature rollout and need to disable to feature for all users, you can disable to feature for all users:
+Alternatively, if you are having issues with a feature rollout you may need to deactivate the feature for all users instead.

     Feature::deactivateForEveryone('new-api');

-> **Note** This will only update the stored values.
-You may also need to update the feature definition.
+> **Note** This will only update the existing stored values.
+You may also need to update the feature definition in your code.

 <a name="purging-features"></a>
 ### Purging Features